The page you are on now might just be one of the most important pages on our entire website.

 Below is our insurance certificate, most companies do not have this, meaning those companies are not protecting their workers.
-Demand to see these before you hire any contractor.Certificate of Liability Insurance Until August 2019
+Demand to see these before you hire any contractor.AZ Home Floors COI Exp 2020 - Corrected

 Since Arizona Home Floors is also insured, we have included that information on this page as well.

-This page is current as of Thursday, September 27, 2018, you can see that our insurance is valid through August 15, 2019.
+This page is current as of Thursday, October 10, 2019, you can see that our insurance certificate above is valid through August 15, 2020.

 This page will be updated from time to time when the new insurance paperwork is sent.